jsafrane/kubernetes-nfs-example/README.md

 TODO: export content of a Google cloud volume.

 ## NFS client (the example)
-Simple web server, serving data from NFS server
+Define [WEB server pod](web-pod.yaml), which runs a simple web server serving data from the NFS.
+See the [yaml](web-pod.yaml) file for an example how NFS volume is imported.

     $ kubectl create -f web-pod.yaml